Get Answers to all your Questions

 remaining charges \left | \vec{E}_{f\! our\: charges} \right |= \left |\vec{E}_A \right |=\frac{1}{4\pi \varepsilon _0}\frac{q}{r^{2}}\: \: along\: \: OA

-(iii) If charge q at A is replaced by -q, then electric field due to this negative charge
+(iii) If charge q at A is replaced by -q, then the electric field due to this negative charge

 \vec{E_{-q}}=\frac{1}{4\pi \varepsilon _0}\frac{q}{r^{2}}\: along \: OA